zdrive/aws-iot-button-php/PHP_MySQL/README.md

   -- This step is optional
   -- Three seconds (3000) is fast enough for testing purposes
   -- Use a longer interval (e.g., 30000 for 30 seconds) to reduce the script's footprint in your website stats
-  -- Longer interval means you have to wait longer for click data to appear on your website -- Leave it at 3000 if you don't care about the impact on stats
+  -- Longer interval means you have to wait longer for click data to appear on your website
+  -- Leave it at 3000 if you don't care about the impact on stats

-4. Copy jQuery and PHP files to your site (e.g., upload via FTP)
+4. Copy PHP files to your site (e.g., upload via FTP)
   -- That's an old version of jQuery, so update it later

 5. Run a test by browsing index.php.
 The result should be: "The AWS IoT Button has not been clicked today."
-  -- If you get an error, try uncommenting the PHP error reporting code near the top of index.php:
+  -- If you get an error, try uncommenting the PHP error reporting code near the top of index.php, then run it again:
   -- `ini_set('display_errors', 1); error_reporting(E_ALL);`

-### MySQL File

-- mysql.sql

-### How to Use

-1. Make an empty MySQL database that you can access from your PHP site, and a user with read/write access to the database.
-Save the following info for later:
-  -- MySQL server host
-  -- User Login
-  -- User Password
-  -- Database Name

-2. Open mysql.sql (using a common text editor such as WordPad)

-3. If you'd like, you can change the value for IS_AWSbuttonSN
-  -- Change sample value "A123BC456789DEFG" to your button S/N
-  -- The S/N can also easily be changed in the table later on

-3. Select all and copy, then use it to run a query on the empty database
-  -- phpMyAdmin: Select the new database, click "SQL" tab, paste code into the box and click "Go"

-4. In phpMyAdmin, open table `t_iotsettings` and verify field `IS_AWSbuttonSN` has your IoT button serial number (update as needed)